-Loan officers must reside in North Carolina (or a county that touches the NC border) and are required to attend in-person training (or approved webinar training) before offering NCHFA loan products.
+Loan officers must reside in North Carolina with an NMLS address in NC (or a county that touches the NC border).
+Loan officers are required to attend in-person training (or approved webinar training) before offering NCHFA loan products.
 When possible, Operations Staff are encouraged to attend in-person training, however attendance at NCHFA conducted webinars, required as indicated, will satisfy the training requirement for Ops staff only.
 Loan officers must maintain at least five (5) closed loan products with NCHFA in a rolling 12-month period to remain eligible to originate NCHFA products.
 Loan Officers who fall below that threshold must repeat training.